-In January 1999, the new owners decided to lay off 1 278 out of the 1 600 employees working there at the time.
+In January 1999, the new owners 1 600 employees working there at the time.
 In its heyday, before 1989, the company had more than 6 000 workers.
 Săhleanu was elected as president of the Tepro workers' union in the middle of the crisis.
 Săhleanu - an engineer who had been working in the factory since the 1980s - had a record of conflict with management.
-In the mid-1990s, when he was transferred to a new department, Săhleanu filed a lawsuit, won in court and returned to his previous position.
+In the mid-1990s, when he was transferred to a new department, Săhleanu filed a lawprevious position.